No decision yet from Aaron Rodgers as the NFL quarterback carousel prepares to spin

 The rift that existed between Rodgers and the team’s management last offseason seems to have been repaired.
 But the Packers suffered another postseason disappointment, losing in the NFC divisional playoff round to the 49ers, and now are facing a salary cap crunch.
 Star wide receiver Davante Adams is eligible for unrestricted free agency.

 Gutekunst dismissed the uncertainty as “no different than every year.”
 But it’s not every year that a two-time defending league MVP might move on.
 Gutekunst called the Rodgers and Adams situations “completely different.”
 Yet Rodgers has said he does not want to be part of a rebuilding project.
 After an NFL Network report that the two sides are negotiating a revised contract to accommodate Rodgers’s possible return, Gutekunst called the financial considerations “part of the process.”
-He said he hopes for clarity by the mid-March opening of the NFL free agent market.
+He said he hopes for clarity by the mid-March opening of the free agent market.

 “I would hope so,” Gutekunst said.
 “Yeah, that’s obviously the start of the new league year.
 There’s a lot of decisions have to be made before that.
 So that would be helpful.
 I would think we would know something before then.”